Book Club for Kids with Author Karen Day of Newton

-2) What were your own children’s reaction to the story?
+2) What were your own children’s reactions to the story?
 Could they relate to Maddie?
 Did they give you pointers for the story?
-Do they play on co-ed sport teams?
+Do they play on co-ed sports teams?

 3) Maddie comes from a broken home.
 How did you decide what kind of family she should have?
 Why an absentee father?